 Additionally, annual inspections and servicing are required per the District's Ordinance.
 Each property owner connected to the District's sewer system shall annually inspect and service their septic tank to ensure it is functioning correctly and to service and/or replace the filter system on the tank in compliance with the procedures established by the District.
 Owners may request that the District perform the inspection and servicing, which will be done as time permits and at a time and materials rate.
-Failure to perform the annual inspection and servicing shall constitute a violation of this Ordinance and shall be subject to the penalties and District remedies as otherwise provided for in this Ordinance.55
+Failure to perform the annual inspection and servicing shall constitute a violation of this Ordinance and shall be subject to the penalties and District remedies as otherwise provided for in this Ordinance.

-53 SCSD, Wastewater Collection and Treatment Facilities Project Final EIR, April 17, 2000. p.2-4 - 2-5.
+&lt;sup>52 SCSD, Wastewater Collection and Treatment Facilities Project Final EIR, April 17, 2000. p.2-4 - 2-5.

-54 California Regional Water Quality Control Board Lahontan Region, Board No. R6T-2006-0020, WDID NO 6A180506011, Waste Discharge Requirements for Spalding Community Services District.
+&lt;sup>53 California Regional Water Quality Control Board Lahontan Region, Board No. R6T-2006-0020, WDID NO 6A180506011, Waste Discharge Requirements for Spalding Community Services District.

-With regard to the District's collection and treatment system, there is a scheduled inspections and conditions assessment that is to be carried out by district staff, according to the SSMP.56 The following tasks are done on a daily basis:
+It is recommended that each property owner's responsibility, including maintenance, inspections, and spill reporting requirements, be clearly outlined and posted to the SCSD's website in an easily accessible location.
+Furthermore, in instances of system failure, instructions for residents to request help from the District for inspection and repairs are available on the District's website and at the District's office.
+With regard to the District's collection and treatment system, there is a scheduled inspections and conditions assessment that is to be carried out by district staff, according to the SSMP.
+The following tasks are done on a daily basis: